dtomlinson-ga/StatsAsTokens/README.md

 ### Upcoming Features
  * Track more custom stats!
 Message me on Discord (Vertigon#1851) if you have ideas for custom stats to track
+	* Number of trees cut down (all / by type)
+	* Number of items gifted by type - game already tracks total number
  * Track animals owned by players

 #### If you have any issues: